antoniofloresgil/kianRiscV/INSTALATION.md

 ```bash
 apio examples -f <example_name>
 ```
 Replace <example_name> with the exact name of the example you choose.
+We'll use the ulx3s-85f/Blinky example.
-###4.3 Build, Simulate, and Upload the Example Project
+### 4.3 Build, Simulate, and Upload the Example Project

 Navigate to the downloaded example project folder and perform the following steps: